 We start with Mencken's quotes because they are so well known from the past, but yet still so relevant so many years later.
 His past insights to those whose lives are addicted to the seeking of power, or control, or fame, or money is still as valid today, as it was 70 years ago.
 Below are quotes from the powerful; the rich; the religious; the studious; the famous; the fanatics; and, the aspiring, all sharing a common theme of keeping "the populace alarmed" to further their own personal, selfish goals.

 Once you read the below quotes, come back and re-read the previous paragraph.
 The threat to the world is not man-made global warming or climate change.
-The threat to the world, as is always the case, is a current group(s) of humans who want to impose their values and desires on others.
+The threat to the world, as is always the case, is a current group(s) of humans who want to impose an 'Agenda' based on their elite values and self-importance.
 The people below represent such a group, and they are not saints as individuals; in fact, quite the opposite, unfortunately.

 Quote by Paul Watson, a founder of Greenpeace: "It doesn't matter what is true, it only matters what people believe is true."